 Measures the percent of long-term care residents who received the flu and pneumonia vaccines.

 In Alaska, 11.64% Percentage of Patients

 This tells you the percent of patients that required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This indicates the percentage of patients that retained mobility levels over time.
-Optimizing mobility can be a great sign for residents' health.
+This tells you the percent of patients who maintained mobility over time.
+Optimizing mobility is often a good sign for residents' health.

-This is a measure of the number of hospitalizations per thousand days of patient care.
-Minimizing hospitalizations is important to preserving the physical well-being of nursing home patients.
+This tells you the number of hospitalizations per 1,000 days of patient care.
+There is generally a correlation between having fewer hospitalizations and the quality of nursing home care.